dojo/meta/STYLE.md

 	`h`).
 1. Names representing an interface MUST NOT use "I" as a prefix (e.g. `Event` not `IEvent`).
-1. Abbreviations and acronyms MUST NOT be uppercase when used as a name (e.g.
+1. Abbreviations and acronyms SHOULD NOT be uppercase when used as a name (e.g.
 	`getXml` not `getXML`).
-1. Collections MUST be named using a plural form.
+1. Collections SHOULD be named using a plural form.
 1. Names representing boolean states SHOULD start with `is`, `has`, `can`, or `should`.
-1. Names representing boolean states MUST NOT be negative (e.g. `isNotFoo` is unacceptable).
+1. Names representing boolean states SHOULD NOT be negative (e.g. `isNotFoo` is unacceptable).
 1. Names representing a count of a number of objects SHOULD start with `num`.
 1. Names representing methods SHOULD be verbs or verb phrases (e.g.